West Virginia Law Review

 Other courts have given the term "proceeding" a narrower

-themselves, expressly
+lawmakers have, themselves, expressly

 defined what "proceeding" means by statute.
 [FN107]

 The definition of such words is of paramount importance.
-For

-"proceeding" is construed narrowly, it could mean before the
+For example, if "proceeding" is construed narrowly, it

-testifying witness
+could mean before the testifying witness

 leaves the stand.
 In this instance, one who recants after

-leaving the stand may not
+leaving the stand may not have caused harm to the parties

-have even retracted
+or proceeding, and he may have even retracted

 before it became manifest that his falsity has or would be

-(which in this instance is
+mandated locus poenitentiae (which in this instance is

-the same "proceeding," interpreted to mean before he leaves
+the same "proceeding," interpreted to mean before he

-the witness stand), his
+leaves the witness stand), his recantation defense will

-recantation defense will fail.
-By contrast, jurisdictions
+fail.
+By contrast, jurisdictions that interpret

-that interpret "proceeding"
+"proceeding"

 broadly, might award a recantation under these